diamond-diadem/diamond-diadem.github.io/content/en/news/ag-diadem-2024/index.md

 <h3 align="center">

-2024 <a href="https://pepr-diadem.fr" target="_blank">PEPR DIADEM</a> General Assembly took place from November 13 to 15, 2024, at the Doua campus in Lyon.
+2024 <a href="https://pepr-diadem.fr" target="_blank" rel="noopener noreferrer">PEPR DIADEM</a> General Assembly took place from November 13 to 15, 2024, at the Doua campus in Lyon.

 </h3>